mohaiminul-git/outlier-detection/README.md

 # 📊 Outlier Detection using Probabilistic Methods: COPOD & ABOD

 This project presents both a **presentation** and a **review paper** exploring two advanced probabilistic outlier detection methods — **COPOD** (Copula-Based Outlier Detection) and **ABOD** (Angle-Based Outlier Detection).
-The work was completed as part of the coursework at **TU Dortmund University**, Department of Statistics, during the Winter Semester 2024/25.
+The work was completed as part of the coursework at **TU Dortmund University**, Department of Statistics.

 ---

 ## 📌 Project Components

 - **🎤 Presentation**: Introduced the core concepts of anomaly detection, focusing on the mathematical foundation, methodology, and visualization of COPOD and ABOD.
-Included hands-on implementation using the `PyOD` library.
 - **📄 Review Paper**: Delivered a theoretical and performance-based comparison of COPOD and ABOD, highlighting use cases, strengths, and limitations based on empirical benchmarks.

 ---